LiITA-LOD/LocalVarieties/Siciliano/README.md

 ORDER BY ?lemma
 ```

-**Find nouns, verbs, and adjectives that are exclusive to one of two Sicilian versions of the Colapisci text (Ganzirri 1904 vs. Roccalumera 1904) in the STB corpus**
+**Find nouns, verbs, and adjectives that are exclusive to one of two Sicilian versions of the Colapisci text (Ganzirri 1904 vs. Roccalumera 1904) in the STB corpus.**

 [Results](https://liita.it/sparql?default-graph-uri=&query=PREFIX+powla%3A+%3Chttp%3A%2F%2Fpurl.org%2Fpowla%2Fpowla.owl%23%3E%0D%0APREFIX+rdf%3A+%3Chttp%3A%2F%2Fwww.w3.org%2F1999%2F02%2F22-rdf-syntax-ns%23%3E%0D%0APREFIX+rdfs%3A+%3Chttp%3A%2F%2Fwww.w3.org%2F2000%2F01%2Frdf-schema%23%3E%0D%0APREFIX+dcterms%3A+%3Chttp%3A%2F%2Fpurl.org%2Fdc%2Fterms%2F%3E%0D%0APREFIX+lila%3A+%3Chttp%3A%2F%2Flila-erc.eu%2Fontologies%2Flila%2F%3E%0D%0APREFIX+ontolex%3A+%3Chttp%3A%2F%2Fwww.w3.org%2Fns%2Flemon%2Fontolex%23%3E%0D%0APREFIX+vartrans%3A+%3Chttp%3A%2F%2Fwww.w3.org%2Fns%2Flemon%2Fvartrans%23%3E%0D%0A%0D%0ASELECT%0D%0A++%3Flemma%0D%0A++%3FlemmaLabel%0D%0A++%28GROUP_CONCAT%28DISTINCT+%3FwrIT%3B+separator%3D%22%2C+%22%29+AS+%3FwrsIT%29%0D%0A++%3FsoloIn%0D%0AWHERE+%7B%0D%0A++VALUES+%3Fpos+%7B+lila%3Anoun+lila%3Averb+lila%3Aadjective+%7D%0D%0A%0D%0A++%7B%0D%0A++++%3Ftoken+rdf%3Atype+powla%3ATerminal+%3B%0D%0A+++++++++++lila%3AhasLemma+%3Flemma+.%0D%0A++++%3Ftoken+powla%3AhasLayer%2Fpowla%3AhasDocument+%3Chttp%3A%2F%2Fliita.it%2Fdata%2Fid%2Fcorpora%2FSTB%2Fid%2Fcorpus%2FColapisci%2520-%2520Ganzirri%25201904%3E+.%0D%0A%0D%0A++++FILTER+NOT+EXISTS+%7B%0D%0A++++++%3Ftoken2+rdf%3Atype+powla%3ATerminal+%3B%0D%0A++++++++++++++lila%3AhasLemma+%3Flemma+.%0D%0A++++++%3Ftoken2+powla%3AhasLayer%2Fpowla%3AhasDocument+%3Chttp%3A%2F%2Fliita.it%2Fdata%2Fid%2Fcorpora%2FSTB%2Fid%2Fcorpus%2FColapisci%2520-%2520Roccalumera%25201904%3E+.%0D%0A++++%7D%0D%0A++++BIND%28%22Ganzirri+only%22+AS+%3FsoloIn%29%0D%0A++%7D%0D%0A++UNION%0D%0A++%7B%0D%0A++++%3Ftoken+rdf%3Atype+powla%3ATerminal+%3B%0D%0A+++++++++++lila%3AhasLemma+%3Flemma+.%0D%0A++++%3Ftoken+powla%3AhasLayer%2Fpowla%3AhasDocument+%3Chttp%3A%2F%2Fliita.it%2Fdata%2Fid%2Fcorpora%2FSTB%2Fid%2Fcorpus%2FColapisci%2520-%2520Roccalumera%25201904%3E+.%0D%0A%0D%0A++++FILTER+NOT+EXISTS+%7B%0D%0A++++++%3Ftoken2+rdf%3Atype+powla%3ATerminal+%3B%0D%0A++++++++++++++lila%3AhasLemma+%3Flemma+.%0D%0A++++++%3Ftoken2+powla%3AhasLayer%2Fpowla%3AhasDocument+%3Chttp%3A%2F%2Fliita.it%2Fdata%2Fid%2Fcorpora%2FSTB%2Fid%2Fcorpus%2FColapisci%2520-%2520Ganzirri%25201904%3E+.%0D%0A++++%7D%0D%0A++++BIND%28%22Roccalumera+only%22+AS+%3FsoloIn%29%0D%0A++%7D%0D%0A%0D%0A++%3Flemma+rdfs%3Alabel+%3FlemmaLabel+%3B%0D%0A+++++++++lila%3AhasPOS+%3Fpos+.%0D%0A%0D%0A++OPTIONAL+%7B%0D%0A++++%3Fle+ontolex%3AcanonicalForm+%3Flemma+.%0D%0A++++%3FleITA+vartrans%3AtranslatableAs+%3Fle+%3B%0D%0A+++++++++++ontolex%3AcanonicalForm+%3FliitaLemmaIT+.%0D%0A++++%3FliitaLemmaIT+ontolex%3AwrittenRep+%3FwrIT+.%0D%0A++++%3FliitaLemmaIT+dcterms%3AisPartOf+%3Chttp%3A%2F%2Fliita.it%2Fdata%2Fid%2Flemma%2FLemmaBank%3E+.%0D%0A++%7D%0D%0A%7D%0D%0AGROUP+BY+%3Flemma+%3FlemmaLabel+%3FsoloIn%0D%0AORDER+BY+%3FsoloIn+%3FlemmaLabel&format=text%2Fhtml&should-sponge=&timeout=0&signal_void=on)
 ```